 My Smallest Wedding

-Back in June 2018 and taking place at The Billiard Room of the Athenaeum in Bury St Edmunds, Polly and Mark only had one thing to do that day… get married!
-Witnessed by their best friends and their partners, this was a grand total of 4 guests!
+Back in June 2018 I photographed my smallest wedding.
+Held at The Billiard Room of the Athenaeum in Bury St Edmunds, Polly and Mark only had one thing to do that day… get married!
+Witnessed by only their best friends (witnesses) and their partners, this was a grand total of 4 guests!
 For them it was about the moment and joining together in matrimony.

 After the brief introduction before the ceremony I had met all guests and got to know them really well.
-I felt like another friend and was truly privileged to be part of the ceremony and had a real connection with everyone, rather than simply an observer.
+I felt like another friend and was truly privileged to be part of the ceremony.
+I felt a real connection with everyone, rather than simply as an observer.
 The ceremony was sweet and everyone had a part to play.
 Without a crowd, the couple were relaxed and it really showed.
 After we took a short walk in the town for some couple portraits.
 A short while later, we ended up in the beautiful Abbey Gardens for some last group shots.

-They went for a sit down meal in one of their favourite venues close by and my duties were done for the day and I was straight to the editing.
-Their main objective complete and nothing but love an intimacy for their day.
+Once photos were done, they went for a sit down meal in one of their favourite venues close by.
+This was the of my duties for the day and I was straight to the editing.
+Their main objective complete and nothing but love and intimacy for their day.
 They dressed to their style and preference rather than a conform to traditions and had their day just as they wanted.

-Now… government updates pending… this may be the first type of weddings that take place once restrictions are lifted.
-Sure, with social distancing measures in place, the room could accommodate more guests and once outside for photos social distancing can easily be accomplished.
+Now… even with mixed government guidance… this is the first type of micro-weddings that have been taking place since restrictions have lifted.
+Sure, with social distancing measures in place, some rooms could accommodate the maximum allowed guest numbers.
+But once outside for photos, social distancing can easily be accomplished.
 So if getting MARRIED is your main goal, do think over the micro-wedding and let me know you’re ideas!